 The midsole uses Puma Ignite foam cushioning that offers a combination of stability with cushioning.
 It is a key feature for those looking to log longer runs.
 The Stability Zone, a Puma technology, supports the arch and helps the foot not be able to turn inside too much.

 This is a key feature for those with overpronation.
 Also, the shoe also has a heel counter that keeps the heel locked down and prevents excessive movement.
 Runners will feel secure and comfortable in the Puma Speed 1000 S.

 • AirMesh material on the upper

 • EverTrack+ technology

-, stability and support.
-Runners can feel confident that they are getting a shoe that is still focused on increasing speed, while adding features that support stability.
 Puma has added four key features, the Stability Zone, The Propulsion Zone, Ignite foam cushioning and EverFit+.
 These features combine to create a fast shoe that helps those with overpronation.
-While the additional cushioning and features make this a heavier shoe than others on the market, Puma has managed to decrease the weight from previous versions.
-With a price of approximately $135, users can feel comfortable that they are getting a shoe that is packed with features that make this is a high quality, durable shoe.
+While the additional cushioning and features make the Puma Speed 1000 S Ignite heavier shoes than others on the market, Puma has managed to decrease the weight from previous versions.
+With a price of approximately $135, users can feel comfortable that they are getting shoes that are packed with features that make this is a high quality, durable shoe.